 LUCRETIA BREAZEALE HAMILTON (1908 – 1986)

-Known internationally for her botanical illustrations of the plants of the American Southwest, Arizona artist Lucretia Hamilton created an immense body of intricate pen and ink drawings depicting the Sonoran Desert region’s iconic cacti and wildflowers as well as its lesser known grasses and rangeland weeds.
+Known internationally for her botanical illustrations of the plants of the American Southwest, Arizona artist Lucretia Hamilton created an immense body of intricate pen and ink drawings depicting the Sonoran Desert Region’s iconic cacti and wildflowers and its lesser known grasses and rangeland weeds.

 In 1920 Hamilton’s family moved to Sacaton, Arizona, from Virginia, and two years later they moved to Tucson where she was to live for most of her life.
 At the University of Arizona Hamilton completed a B.S. in botany in 1932 with a minor in art.
 Her career as a botanical illustrator began there when her professors noticed her precisely detailed laboratory illustrations.
 They began asking her to illustrate their journal articles and their books.